cruyffturn/AM-TIST24/readme.txt

-This repository contains our code accompanying the ACM TIST paper.
+This repository contains our code accompanying the ACM TIST paper "Adversarial Missingness Attacks on Causal Structure Learning".
 It is organized into two subfolders:
 i. chain_tree_sachs and
 ii. erdosrenyi